retrixe/Area51/README.md

 #### Minimum node version needed: [![node](https://img.shields.io/badge/node-%3E%3D4-brightgreen.svg?style=flat-square)](https://github.com/nodejs/LTS#lts-schedule)
 #### Is the code in master working?
 Safe to compile? [![CircleCI](https://img.shields.io/circleci/project/github/ibujs/Area51.svg?style=flat-square)](https://circleci.com/gh/ibujs/Area51)

 Project Area51, a tiny project to enable access to stored files.
 Basically, I developed this to bypass my school's website blocking stuff and get quick access to my files and stuff for some stuff *cough*.
 It's also a working example of SSR with React and Next.js.
-This project is based entirely on Next.js (framwork for SSR rendering), React and ES2017/ESNext JavaScript.
+This project is based entirely on Next.js (framework for SSR rendering), React and ES2017/ESNext JavaScript.

 # Supported browsers:
 - Chrome 41+